Videocard Benchmarks - Over 10,000 Videocard's Benchmarked

 • Different Operating Systems

 • The PerformanceTest software is designed to run on several different versions of Windows.
-So the results presented are a mixture of results from Windows 2000, 2003, XP & Vista.
+So the results presented are a mixture of results from Windows 2000, 2003, XP, Vista, 7, 8 & 10.
 These different OS have different levels of efficiency and as such a specific computer might perform better or worse depending on what OS is installed.

 • Different Versions of DirectX

 • Between Dec 2002 and Aug 2007, Microsoft released about a dozen different versions of DirectX 9. (and then released DirectX 10, with backwards compatibility with 9).
+DirectX 11 was released in Feb 11 and is supported on Windows OS running Vista and later.
+DirectX 12 was released with the launch of Windows 10.
 The 3D benchmark results make heavy use of DirectX and different DirectX versions can effect the results.
 The results presented are from a mix of machines running different versions of DirectX.

 • Different CPUs